abussing/uploadfromR/README.md

 * `N`: Sample size for the simulated data.
 * `b0`: The scalar intercept coefficient of the zero-inflation parameter.
 * `b1`: The scalar slope coefficient of the zero-inflation parameter.
-* `phi1`: The scalar over-dispersion parameter of the 1st NB marginal.
+* `phi1`: The scalar over-dispersion parameter of the 1st ZINB marginal.
-* `phi2`: The over-dispersion parameter of the 2nd NB marginal.
+* `phi2`: The over-dispersion parameter of the 2nd ZINB marginal.
-* `phi3`: The over-dispersion parameter of the NB covariate vector.
+* `phi3`: The over-dispersion parameter of the ZINB covariate vector.
-* `mu1`: The mean parameter of the 1st NB marginal.
+* `mu1`: The mean parameter of the 1st ZINB marginal.
-* `mu2`: The mean parameter of the 2nd NB marginal.
+* `mu2`: The mean parameter of the 2nd ZINB marginal.
-* `mu3`: The mean parameter of the NB covariate vector.
+* `mu3`: The mean parameter of the ZINB covariate vector.
 * `tau0`: The intercept coefficient of the correlation parameter.
 * `tau1`: The slope coefficient of the correlation parameter.

-This will simulate a 3-column matrix of $N$ rows, where the first two columns are observations and the third column is the NB covariate which will be used in regressing the correlation parameter of the scdeco.pg model.
+This will simulate a 3-column matrix of $N$ rows, where the first two columns are observations and the third column is the ZINB covariate which will be used in regressing the correlation parameter of the scdeco.pg model.

 ```{r}
 # fit the model